What things are currently banned in China?

 A busy Chinese train station.
 Image supplied by Mike Cairnduff.

-There’s no doubt about it that China has the most impressive and extensive bullet train networks in the world.
+There’s no doubt about it that China has the most impressive and extensive bullet train network in the world.

 But you can’t book a train ticket unless you can prove your identity by showing your national ID card, even if you’re traveling just one stop.
 Similarly, you can’t enter any major tourist attraction.

-Foreigners who visit China need to have their passport to use the fast-train network and enter tourist attractions.
+Foreigners who visit China need to have their passport to use the fast-train network and enter tourist attractions as well.

 12. Guns